Placewith5s/Website/README.md

 ## About Placewith5s.com

 The place to go, Placewith5s.com, has clear guides and tools to help you get the most out of your computer Windows.
-Whether an absolute whiz or a total beginner, we show you how to make the best of Windows to the full.

 ## Why Optimize Your Windows? 🎯
 * **Blazing Fast:** Eliminate slowdowns and bottlenecks for a more responsive system.